tachiyomiorg/website/website/src/docs/faq/application/index.md

 ---
 title: Application - FAQ
-description: Frequently Asked Questions related to the Application.
+description: Frequently Asked Questions about the Application.
 ---

 # Application
-Frequently Asked Questions related to the Application.
+Frequently Asked Questions about the Application.

 ## Tachiyomi Preview